 But we'll get to that in due course.

-So you have an African American cop, Liberty University grad, and a black perp.
+So you have an African-American cop, Liberty University grad, and a black perp.

-And the family is saying, hey, he was sitting in his car, he was on the shade, he's reading a book because he's changing his life.
+And the family is saying, hey, he was sitting in his car.

-Uh prepare and go back to university.
+Preparing to go back to university.

-Police chief said, we didn't find a book.
+The police chief said, we didn't find a book.

-But Family's denying that that all happened.
+But the family's denying that that all happened.

 So the riot, nothing's real.